 It is not just people that have a carbon footprint.
-In fact, there is another important family member living in our homes to consider, our cats and dogs.
+Another important family member living in our homes to consider is our cats and dogs.

 How do cats and dogs impact the environment?

 One of the biggest reasons cats and dogs are bad for the environment is because of their diet.
 This considerable number of animals needs a lot of food.

 Cats and dogs are carnivores, which means their food contains animal products.
 Meat and fish production has a negative impact on the environment.

 It is estimated that cat and dog food totals 30% of emissions for all meat consumption in the US alone.
 This is a massive proportion of meat eaten just by our pets alone, which brings into question the impact this has on global emissions.

 How is meat production bad for the environment?